This post may contain affiliate links. FinanceSuperhero only recommends products we know and trust ourselves.

 You will also want to take this time to update your e-mail address, be sure that the box “Anyone can register” is unchecked, set your time zone and date preferences, and click Save Changes.

 At this point, you should shift gears and create a simple header graphic to display in your header (i.e. the top portion of your site).
 A simple, clean logo in your header lets readers know that care enough about your business to invest in your site’s appearance.
 In your Dashboard, navigate to Appearance, then Customize, then select Header Image.
 My theme recommends a header image of 1600×230 pixels; your theme may be different.

 I created the logo for FinanceSuperhero using Canva, a free platform which allows users to create eye-catching graphics.
 Start by visiting the site and creating a free account.
 Next, click Create a Design, then select Use Custom Dimensions in the upper right corner of the page.
 I spent five minutes choosing a friendly color scheme, testing fonts, and creating the header image below:

-When you are finished with your design, download it as a PNG file from Canva and upload it as your new header back on the Customize page.
+When you are finished with your design, download it as a JPG file from Canva and upload it as your new header back on the Customize page.

 STEP 5: BUILD RELATIONSHIPS WITH READERS RIGHT AWAY

 Now that you have built a visually-appealing website which welcomes readers, it’s time to build upon that and create an unforgettable first impression.
 This is where many “how to start a blog” guides leave new bloggers wondering to do next.